Subgingival Hair

 Subgingival Hair in Bulldogs and French Bulldogs PRESENTATION

-TUFT OF HAIR: The most common location is hair stuck between the incisors and canines teeth of the upper jaw (mandible).
+A tuft of hair: The most common location is hair stuck between the incisors and canine teeth of the upper jaw (mandible).

-DRAINING TRACTS: at times the deep tracks that lead all the way to the nasal cavity
+Draining tracts: at times, the deep tracks that lead to the nasal cavity

-SWELL & INFMALMATION: the gums will be puffed, red-purple and inflamed.
+Swell & Inflammation: The gums will be puffed, red-purple, and inflamed.

-DECAY & LOSE TEETH: left untreated the teeth and their supporting ligaments and bone will disintegrate.
+Decay & Lose Teeth: Left untreated, the teeth and their supporting ligaments and bones will disintegrate.

 TIP: to find the subgingival hair, you must pick the upper gum